devycreates/FusionXGold/README.md

 # FusionXGold

 Welcome to the **FusionXGold** GitHub repository!
-This project is dedicated to the collaborative development of the next-generation PromptPlus.
+This project is dedicated to the collaborative development of the next-generation FusionXGold.
 We value and appreciate your contributions to help us enhance and optimize our project.

 ## 🚀 How to Contribute